katrinekolbjornsen/A3_Use_Case/readme.md

 # A3_Use_Case
 ## 3A: Analyse use case

 ### Goal: Goal of the tool / workflow in one sentence. i.e. to support the user to calculate the total total cost of the project.
-This use case extracts the volume of concrete in IFC-models, which can be used to determine i.e. cost, carbon footprint and the amount demanded from the manufacturer.
+This use case extracts the volume of concrete in IFC-models, which can be used to determine e.g. cost, carbon footprint and the amount demanded from the manufacturer.

 ### Model Use (Bim Uses): Please refer initially to the Mapping BIM uses, use cases and processes section in this document.